franmer2/HelpForDP200/Readme.markdown

 This is an [article](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-how-to-monitor-cache) I highly recommend to read ![sparkles](pictures/WhiteRabbit.jpg).

-And find a room in your brain to store this table
+And find a room in your brain to store the table below:

 ![sparkles](pictures/image450.jpg)